 The Demo-LoadGenerator PowerShell script starts a workload that runs against all tenant databases.
 The real-world load on many SaaS apps is sporadic and unpredictable.
 To simulate this type of load, the generator produces a load with randomized spikes or bursts of activity on each tenant.
 The bursts occur at randomized intervals.
 It takes several minutes for the load pattern to emerge.
 Let the generator run for at least three or four minutes before you monitor the load.

 - In the PowerShell ISE, open the ...\Learning Modules\Utilities\Demo-LoadGenerator.ps1 script.

 - Press F5 to run the script and start the load generator.
 Leave the default parameter values for now.

 - Sign in to your Azure account, and select the subscription you want to use, if necessary.

 The load generator script starts a background job for each database in the catalog and then stops.
 If you rerun the load generator script, it stops any background jobs that are running before it starts new ones.

 Monitor the background jobs

-If you want to control and monitor the background jobs, you can use the following cmdlets:
+If you want to control and monitor the background jobs, use the following cmdlets: